Welcome to Oracle Network Topology

 - Configure the listener using the Oracle Net Manager

-- Start and stop the Net listener using the Listener Control utility (LSNRCTL)
+- Start and stop the Net listener using the Listener Control utility (LSNRCTL) (Used in Oracle 9i, has since been deprecated)

 - Set up multiple listeners on the same node